YanshiShield/YanshiShield/example/data_heterogeneity/feddc/README.md

 ## Introduction

-This article mainly introduces the theory of FedDC, how to use it and the experimental summary.
+This part mainly introduces FedDC. how to use it and the experimental summary.